datacats/datacats/docs/guide.rst

 What is DataCats
 ----------------

-CKAN can be very difficult to develop and deploy.
+CKAN can be quite difficult to develop and deploy, especially for beginners.
 The aim of DataCats is to make this easier and bring CKAN within reach for a much wider audience.

-DataCats relies on Docker_ to container-ize the CKAN environment.
+DataCats relies on Docker_ to "containerize" the CKAN environment.
 If you don't know much about Docker, it doesn't matter.
-You need to know very little about how Docker works in order to use DataCats.
-If you wish to know more about how this project works, take a look at :ref:`docker`.
+You need to know very little about it in order to use DataCats.
+If you wish to know more about how this project works, take a look at :doc:`docker`.

 .. _Docker: https://www.docker.com/
-.. _How DataCats uses Docker: :ref:`docker`

 Installation
 ------------